nc543/life/linux/bash/bash.md

        When  a  function is executed, the arguments to the function become the positional parameters during its execution.
 The special parameter # is updated  to reflect the change.
 Special parameter 0 is unchanged.
-The first element of the FUNCNAME variable is set to the name of the  func‐ tion while the function is executing.
+The first element of the FUNCNAME 變數 is set to the name of the  func‐ tion while the function is executing.

        All  other  aspects  of  the  shell execution environment are identical